Treats cancer of the testicles and small cell lung cancer in combination with other medicines. Also called VP-16.

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breastfeeding or if you have kidney disease.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease or liver disease.
+Tell your doctor if you have a history of low albumin (plasma protein) in your body.

 - This medicine may cause a serious type of allergic reaction called anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Tell your doctor or nurse right away if you have chills, fever, lightheadedness, dizziness, fainting, fast heartbeat, swelling of the face, tongue, or throat, or trouble with breathing after you receive the medicine.